 Her injury was far more than physical, she felt ashamed and alone.
 Enat remembers: “those five years with the problem were full of agony; I got divorced and feared socialising with others.
 I spent all day, everyday, lonely and in isolation.
 The whole family felt a deep sadness.”

 In 2018, Enat learned about Catherine and the services provided at Hamnlin’s Bahir Dar Fistula Hospital.
 The hospital at Bahir Dar is one of five regional outreach hospitals supported by Catherine and her team.
-Since 1959, Catherine and Hamlin Fistula Ethiopia have established six hospitals and 66 Hamlin-supported Midwifery Clinics.
+Since 1959, Catherine and Hamlin Fistula Ethiopia have established six hospitals and over 50 Hamlin-supported midwifery clinics.
 Abandoned by her husband, and with a family too poor to help her for transportation costs, it took many months for Enat to collect enough money for the bus fare to the hospital.

 At the hospital, she received holistic treatment by the Hamlin team and was finally able to have her fistula treated after five years of suffering.
 Thankfully, her initial surgery was a success.
 Her treatment was free, thanks to generous Hamlin supporters around the world.